-Leadership standards for sergeants and staff, and development for those working at or towards this level.
+Leadership standards and development for sergeants and staff working at or towards this level.

 First-line leaders curriculum